Helpful Gardening Tips

 Silky Dogwood Shrub is a Fast Growing Plant

 Silky Dogwood - Cornus Amomum.
-This is a mid-west native perennial shrub that grows medium to large, with a range of six to ten feet in both height and width, rounded.
+Silky dogwood is a mid-west native perennial shrub that grows medium to large, with a range of six to ten feet in both height and width, rounded.
 It does best in zones four to eight and prefers moist soil with full sun.
 If a branch touches the ground, it will take root, creating thickets, which can be very useful if you want to create a barrier, so keep that in mind when planning your landscape design.

 Silky Dogwood shrub is a Hardy Plant with Many Uses in Landscaping

-Silky Dogwood loves and needs plenty of moisture
+Silky dogwood loves and needs plenty of moisture.

 If you have a pond, lake, or stream, the Silky Dogwood Shrub will thrive when planted nearby.
 If not, any wet, moist area will keep it happy and grow well.
 It is also very good at helping control erosion, as this plant absorbs a lot of water.